Data Science Studio can use FTP servers to:

-DSS also features a cached FTP dataset which can provide better performance if you only need to read a FTP file and don’t mind the copy of the data which is made locally.
+This can provide better performance if you need to read FTP files a lot of time, and don’t mind the copy of the data which is made into a DSS managed folder.

-A cached FTP dataset will still check the FTP server for updates when it is rebuilt.
+By default, the download recipe will still check the FTP server for updates when its output folder is rebuilt.
+This behavior can be disabled.

-Accessing remote files stored on FTP servers first requires the definition of a connection to the remote server, as follows:
+Interactive with a FTP server first requires the definition of a connection to the remote server, as follows:

 - Go to Administration > Connections

-- Click the “New connection” button and select the FTP connection
+- Click the “New connection” button and select FTP

 - Enter a name for the new connection, and the required connection parameters